crhall-writing/crhall-writing.github.io/_poems/glass.md

 upon ice as thin as glass

 a miracle if she crosses to the other side
-how one could walk on water so impossibly
+how one could've walked on water

 she performs another every day
-and never wonders of when it'll end
+and never wonders when it'll end

 life is only unfair
 when you expect fairness